-This step refers to tools and processes developed by the Department of Sustainability and Environment.
-These tools are relatively new and further research is needed to refine them.
+This step refers to tools and processes developed by the Fire Ecology Working Group.
+These tools are evolving and continued application helps to refine them.

-It is important to test any recommendations through monitoring of the results (see Step 8).
+It is important to test assumptions, outputs from decision-making tools, and the objectives and prescriptions that are applied, by monitoring the treatment results (see Step 8).
 This will not only help improve the management of the site being monitored, but also improve the tools for others.

-Biodiversity can be improved through, among other things, creating "a mosaic of growth stages of vegetation, across the landscape, in a suitable spatial arrangement, that meets species' needs.
+Biodiversity risks can be reduced through, among other things, creating "a mosaic of growth stages of vegetation, across the landscape, in a suitable spatial arrangement, that meets species' needs.
 This appropriate mix of growth stages needs to be maintained over time.
 In addition, specific measures need to be in place to protect some 'at risk' species and ecosystems" (DSE 2010c).